 The best way to protect yourself aside from driving responsibly and maintaining proper insurance coverage is to be ready to contact a car accident lawyer immediately after a crash.
 Gomez Trial Attorneys is a team of lawyers that has been fighting for the rights of injured clients successfully for more than a decade.
 Below is an overview of the issues relating to San Diego car accidents.
 If you have been harmed by a negligent or a reckless driver, contact the firm to schedule an initial consultation as soon as possible.

 According to the California Office of Traffic Safety, more than 19,000 San Diego traffic accidents occurred in 2014 that resulted in at least one injury or fatality.
 This total includes crashes involving all types of vehicles including pedestrians.
-Specifically, the following number of injury and fatal crashes occurred across the county during that calendar year:
+Specifically, the following number of injuries and fatal crashes occurred across the county during that calendar year:

 More than 22 percent of these crashes were speed-related in nature.
 More than 11 percent of these accidents involved alcohol.
 What this all means is that every year, thousands of people are wrongfully injured in San Diego car accidents.
 These people all need help in some regard.
 The auto accident lawyers at Gomez Trial Attorneys can help, and have done so over the years for countless injured clients.

-Every part of the body is vulnerable in a auto accident.
+Every part of the body is vulnerable in an auto accident.
 While lives are saved and injuries are minimized when people wear seatbelts, our attorneys have represented people who have been injured anywhere from their heads to their feet over the years.
 However, some car accident injuries tend to be more common than others.
 Examples of these common injuries include: